BePo65/mat-datatable/README.md

 ![Screenshot](assets/screenshot.jpg "Screenshot of the demo page")

-This project creates a angular material table to be used as a replacement of the ngx-datatable project, as that project is still on angular v12 and an update to angular 15 is not in sight.
+This project creates a angular material table to be used as a replacement of ngx-datatable in one of my projects, as that project is still on angular v12 and an update to angular 15 is not in sight.

 Only a minimal set of the functionality of ngx-datatable is implemented.

-The api of this project tries to be as compatible as possible, but there will be breaking changes.
+The table implements virtual scrolling.

+The component is based on Angular Material and uses [Google Fonts](https://fonts.google.com/specimen/Roboto) and [Google Material Icons](https://google.github.io/material-design-icons/#icon-font-for-the-web).
+Bith fonts are part of the project and not fetched via https.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>